[sc name=”6789″][/sc]

 • The market risk premium calculator assists in calculating the equity risk premium.

-• Understanding the cost of common equity equation is essential for financial planning and valuation.
+• Understanding the cost of the common equity equation is essential for financial planning and valuation.

 What Is the Cost of Equity?